mrh0/qspl3/README.md

 Import/Export & Extensions:
 ```
 export var1; //Marks variable accessable for imports.
-import var1, func1, func2 from "path/file.qs"; //Executes file in a separate VM and imports variables marked as export from it's Scope to this Scope.
+//Executes file in a separate VM and imports variables marked as export from it's Scope to this Scope:
+import var1, func1, func2 from "path/file.qs";
 import * from "path/file.qs"; //Imports all exports from file.

 //Imports 'externalVar1' from a extension class in a external jar file: